Why fishing with a 16m pole is a massive edge…

 So, why should you pay that bit extra for a flagship pole, and one that’ll perform at the highest level when fished at the most extreme distances?
 Read on and you’ll learn that, if you take your fishing seriously, a 16m pole is a bit of kit you don’t want to be without.

-Not long ago, the only time people really fished at 16m was to reach a far bank, or perhaps to present a rig along an exceptionally long margin.
+Not long ago, the only time people really fished at 16m was to reach a far bank or mud line, or perhaps to present a rig along an exceptionally long margin.
 But over the last few years, there’s one tactic that’s won countless matches where that extra bit of length can make all the difference – ‘mugging’.
 This deadly methodinvolves flicking a bait in the path of cruising carp and enticing it into taking.
 These are not only often some of the largest fish in the lake but are also ones that aren’t really feeding.
 These tricky fish can make a massive difference to your overall weight, as catching them keeps you ticking over whilst others wait for the them to have a proper munch.

 Generally, when you arrive at a swim filled with ‘muggers’, you’ll catch a few early fish at short range before they back off and must be chased further out.
 Having that extra length in reserve allows you to do just that.
 It goes without saying that having a high-quality pole in these situations makes a massive difference, as its responsive action not only enables you to drop a bait exactly where you want it, but also gives you total control of how you present your rig - be that gently placing it in front of a fish, or aggressively slapping it to initiate a response.